dropsa/quiz-app/README.markdown

 # Quiz App

 ## Overview
-Quiz App Laura is a web application designed to generate and evaluate quizzes based on user-provided context or uploaded files.
+Quiz App is a web application designed to generate and evaluate quizzes based on user-provided context or uploaded files.
 It supports multiple quiz types (multiple-choice, true/false, and open-ended), allows users to save and load quizzes, and provides feedback on open-ended answers using AI-powered evaluation.

 ## Features
 - **Quiz Generation**: Create quizzes from text context or uploaded files (PDF or text).